 Your chosen OB will guide you through your entire pregnancy and deliver your baby, supported by the resident midwives at your birth centre.

-Choosing midwife care is a lower cost option for having a baby in the Cayman Islands, still with world-class care.
+Choosing midwife care is a lower cost option for having a baby in the Cayman Islands, while still offering world-class care.
 It’s suited to parents who are happy with, or prefer, a team approach, as opposed to having care led by the same physician throughout.

 Between 18-23 weeks of pregnancy you will have a detailed anatomy scan of the baby to screen for congenital structural abnormalities.

-Between 24-28 weeks you will be given the Glucose Tolerance Test to screen for Gestational Diabetes, which is very common in Cayman.
+Between 24-28 weeks you will be given the Glucose Tolerance Test to screen for Gestational Diabetes.
 It involves fasting before the blood test in the morning, then having a glucose drink, followed by another blood test an hour later.
-If your results show any cause for concern, you will be required to start controlling your sugar intake and may need further medical treatment, also administered in Cayman.
+If your results show any cause for concern, you will be required to start controlling your sugar intake and may need further medical treatment, which can be administered in Cayman.
 In general, pregnant women should limit sugar intake during pregnancy.

 It’s recommended that you prepare for childbirth by enrolling in some pre-natal classes.
 You may also wish to employ a doula.